KyloIO/kylo-docs/security/AccessControl.rst

 Why Two Levels of Access Control?
 ---------------------------------

-Kylo support two levels acces control because not all installations requires the fine-grained control of entity-level authorization.
+Kylo support two levels acces control because not all installations require the fine-grained control of entity-level authorization.
 Service-level authorization is generally easier to manage if your security requirements are not very selective or stringent.
 If you only need the ability to restrict some Kylo actions to certain select groups of users then service-level might be sufficient.

-If your installation deals with sensitive information, and you need to be very selective of what users and groups can see and interact with certain data, then you should use entity-level authorization to provide tight control.
+If your installation deals with sensitive information, and you need to be very selective of what data certain users and groups can see and manipulate, then you should use entity-level authorization to provide tight controls over that data.

 Having two security schemes can pose management challenges as there is a bit of an overlap between the service-level and entity-level permissions, and both levels of access control must be satisfied for a user's action to be successful.
-If you choose to use entity-level control then it may be helpful to open up the service-level access a bit more where the entity and service permissions are redundant.
-To help determine what permissions are needed to perform common Kylo activities, the next section describes both kinds of access requirements depending upon what actions are attempted.
+If you choose to use entity-level control then it may be helpful to loosen up the service-level access a bit more where the entity and service permissions are redundant.
+To help determine what permissions are needed to perform common Kylo activities, the next section describes both kinds of access requirements depending upon what actions are attempted in Kylo.

 Roles and Permissions Required for Common Activities
 ----------------------------------------------------